 Student success is at the heart of all assessment activities at Fort Lewis College.
-Our academic and co-curricular programs have the potential to transform students' lives, The Assessment Coordinator works with all academic and student affairs departments and programs to improve students' experiences both in and out of the classroom.
+Our academic and co-curricular programs have the potential to transform students' lives, The Assessment Coordinator works with all academic and student engagement departments and programs to improve students' experiences both in and out of the classroom.
 We use a variety of assessment methods to demonstrate our ongoing commitment to support our students' pursuits of their goals in higher education and beyond.

 Assessment at Fort Lewis College strives to provide an environment supportive of faculty, staff, and administrators in the development and utilization of assessment techniques.
 Additionally, we provide ongoing support for accreditation and accountability, and state and federal compliance requirements.

 Fort Lewis College has been accredited by the Higher Learning Commission since 1958.
 Since 1965, federal financial aid (e.g., Pell grants) is provided only to students attending accredited institutions.
 The Higher Education Act of 1998 placed a great deal of emphasis on outcomes assessment as a pre-condition of Title IV funding (e.g. federal student financial aid).
 In 2003, the Higher Learning Commission adopted a newly revised position statement on the assessment of student learning to reaffirm and strengthen its position that it is an essential component of every organization's effort to evaluate overall organizational effectiveness.
 According to HLC, "effective assessment is best understood as a strategy for understanding, confirming, and improving student learning."